undoio/python-debugging/README.md

 - `py-reverse-step` (`pyrs`) to step Python bytecode backwards
 - `py-advance-function` (`pya`) to continue until the next Python function call
 - `py-reverse-advance-function` (`pyra`) to continue backwards until the previous Python function call
+- `py-last-attr` (`pyla`) to search backwards or forwards until an object attribute is assigned

 The `py-advance-function` and `py-reverse-advance-function` commands take an optional argument specifying which function to advance to.

+The `py-last-attr` command takes an optional argument to specify which attribute name to search for.

 ---